palashbalpande/devTinder-web/README.md

 - Login & check if your data is coming properly in the store
 - Navbar should update as soon as user logs in
 - Refactor our code to add constants file
+- You should not be able to access other routes without login
+- If token is not present, redirect to login page